JWardee/wp-mail-catcher/readme.txt

 * Debugging - see exactly which file and code line was responsible for sending the email, along with any errors encountered
 * Manage what user permissions can see the logs
 * Routinely have your logs cleared out at a specified time - or keep them forever
+* Need to be notified when there's a problem sending your mail?
+We've got hooks that allow you to do just that
 * Completely free

+## Hooks and actions
+* `wp_mail_catcher_mail_success` is triggered when a message is sent and logged successfully.
+It has a single argument that is an array containing the log
+  * `id` related to the id in the `mail_catcher_logs` MySQL table
+  * `time` relative, readable time to when the log was saved
+  * `email_to` the email address(es) that the message was sent to
+  * `subject` the subject line of the message
+  * `message` the contents of the message
+  * `status` an integer depicting if the message was sent successfully or not (1 = sent successfully.
+0 = sending failed)
+  * `error` the error that occurred - if any
+  * `backtrace_segment` a json_encoded object that shows which file and line the mail was initially triggered from
+  * `attachments` a list of any attachments that were sent along with the email
+  * `additional_headers` a list of any headers that were sent
+  * `attachment_file_paths` a list of the location of any attachments that were sent
+  * `timestamp` a unix timestamp of when the email was sent
+  * `is_html` a boolean, that will be true if the message is a html email and false if not
+  * `email_from` the from value of the email
+* `wp_mail_catcher_mail_failed` is triggered when a message is sent and logged successfully.
+It has a single argument that is an array containing the log (same as the arguments for `wp_mail_catcher_mail_success`)

 == Frequently Asked Questions ==
 = Is this really free?  =